hashgraph/hedera-improvement-proposal/HIP/hip-17.md

 ```
  HTS
 │
-└─── Fungible
-│   └─── Common ---> Currently supported by HTS
+└─── Fungible Common     ---> Currently supported by HTS
-│   └─── Unique ---> Addressed in this proposal
+└─── Fungible Unique     ---> Currently not addressed in this Proposal
-└─── Non-Fungible
+└─── Non-Fungible Common ---> Currently not addressed in this Proposal
-    └─── Unique ---> Addressed in this proposal
+└─── Non-Fungible Unique ---> Addressed in this proposal
 ```

-### Common Fungible
+### Fungible Common

 Tokens that have interchangeable value with one another, where any quantity of them has the same value as another equal quantity if they are in the same class or series.
-TODO

-### Unique Fungible

-TODO
+Common tokens share a single set of properties, are not distinct from one another, and their only representation is via a balance or quantity, attributed to an owner (Hedera Account).

+#### Fractional
 Describes a token that can be divided into smaller fractions, represented as decimals.
 The current version of HTS supports these types of tokens.
 They can be implicitly defined and created by setting `decimals != 0`.

-#### Unique Non-Fungible
+#### Whole
-TODO
 Describes a token that cannot be divided into smaller fractions.
 Meaning subdivision is not allowed - just whole number quantities.
 The current version of HTS supports these types of tokens.
-They can be implicitly defined and created by setting `decimals=0`.
+They can be implicitly defined and created by setting decimals=0.

-### Non-fungible
+### Non-fungible Unique
 The NFT type is not interchangeable with other tokens of the same type as they typically have different values.
+Unique tokens have their own identities and can be individually traced.
+Each unique token can carry unique properties that cannot be changed in one place.

 #### Whole
 Each instance of a token in the class can share some property values with other tokens in the class and have distinctly unique values between them.
 They cannot be divided into smaller fractions, represented as decimals.
-Whole NFTs can be created by defining the `tokenType` as `NON_FUNGIBLE` and executing `Mint` operation on the Token.
+Whole NFTs can be created by defining the `tokenType` as `NON_FUNGIBLE_UNIQUE` and executing `Mint` operation on the Token.

 #### Fractional
 Similar to `Whole`, in terms that each instance of a token in the class can share some property values with other tokens in the class and have distinctly unique values between them, but unlike `Whole`, they CAN be divided into smaller fractions.
 The proposed specification does not support Fractional NFTs natively.
 They can be supported using the [Hybrid](#Hybrid-Tokens) approach.

 #### Singleton
 There can only be one instance in the deployed token class and that instance is indivisible.
 Useful when there is an asset or object to be tokenized that shares no properties or values with any other object.
-Singleton NFTs can be created by defining the `tokenType` as `NON_FUNGIBLE`, setting `maxSupply=1` and executing `Mint` operation on the token.
+Singleton NFTs can be created by defining the `tokenType` as `NON_FUNGIBLE_UNIQUE`, setting `maxSupply=1` and executing `Mint` operation on the token.

 ### Hybrid Tokens